 Prisoners of War

-The Second World War between the European Axis powers and the Allies saw more than twenty million soldiers taken as prisoners of war.
-While this total is inflated by the unconditional surrender of all…
+Prisoners of War The Second World War between the European Axis powers and the Allies saw more than twenty million soldiers taken as prisoners of war.
+Despite this, and the huge literature on so many…

 Specifikacia Prisoners of War